Annie-XIE/summary-os/mirantis+xenserver+neutron.md

 In this section, we will deeply go through on North-South/East-West traffic, explain the OVS rules underly.

-* North-South traffic: traffic between VMs and the external network (e.g. internet)
+* North-South network traffic: Traffic between VMs and the external network, e.g. Internet.

-* East-West traffic: traffic between VMs
+* East-West network traffic: Traffic between VMs.

-##### 2.2.1 North-South traffice
+##### 2.2.1 North-South network traffic

 In the above section, we have introduced different networks used in OpenStack cloud.
 Let's assume VM1 with fixed IP: 192.168.30.4, floating IP: 10.71.17.81,